 Budawanny appeared in 1987 and a forty two minute soundtrack suite was released at the same time.
 The strange thing is that I continued to compose the Budawanny music even after the film was finished.
 So on this album I have included recordings of three Budawanny variations taken from live concerts in 1990 and 2003.

-Mansard is a childhood memory room and comes from a 5-CD set Babel where each track corresponds to a room or place in a virtual Tower City.
+Mansard is a childhood memory room and comes from a 5-CD set Babel where each track corresponds to a room or place within a virtual Tower City.

 I kept working on the Salomé music over the years for different productions.
 The music evolved, mutated, and pieces would break off and become independent pieces, like children moving away from home.
 Ten Themes is one of these, gradually coming into existance during and after the final few performances of the Salomé run in 2000.